-Canada, a ter of the Agreement entered into between His Majesty the King in right of its represented by the Minister of Infrastructure and Communities, and the City Brook (the "Recipient"), represented by(Name), g the Great Trail Enhancement - Phase 2 Project (the "Agreement"). concerning g the Great Trail Enhancement - Phase 2 Project (the "Agreement").
-I, (Name), of the City/Town of, Province/ Territory of, declare as follows: 1.
-I hold the position ofwith the Recipient and as such have knowledge of the matters set forth in this declaration and believe this declaration to be true.
-2. a) I have received the following documents for the Great Trail Enhancement - Phase 2 Project: i.
-[LIST NAME OF RELEVANT DOCUMENT, e.g. Certificate of Completion, Certificate of Performance, Occupancy Permit, etc.] [INSERT if applicable "signed by (Name), a (Profession, e.g. professional engineer, professional architect or other applicable professional) for the Project."] ii b) Based on the above documents and the representations made to me by the professionals identified in section 2(a) above, I declare to the best of my knowledge and belief that the Project has been substantially completed, in that it can be used for its intended use, as described in Schedule B.1 (Project Description), as defined in the Agreement, on the day of the 20 [Insert #3, 3. if applicable:] I have received the following documents and based on these documents and representations made to me by the professionals identified below, I declare to the best of my knowledge and belief that the Project conforms with the guidelines of the Agreement: i.
-[LIST NAME OF RELEVANT DOCUMENT, e.g. Certificate of Completion, Certificate of Performance, Occupancy Permit, etc.] [INSERT if applicable "signed by (Name), a (Profession, e.g. professional engineer, professional architect or other applicable professional) for the Project."] ii [Insert #4 if applicable:] I have received the following documents and based on these documents and representations made to me by the professionals identified below, I declare to the best of my knowledge and belief that the Project conforms with, as applicable, the [LIST THE APPLICABLE ENVIRONMENTAL REVIEW OR ASSESSMENT e.g., the Canadian Environmental Assessment Act, 2012, Impact Assessment Act, or Northern Regime]: i.
-[LIST NAME OF RELEVANT DOCUMENT] signed by (Name), an Include know wn documents required under the program in in the space provided.
-Use a separate line for each document
+In the matter of the Agreement entered into between His Majesty the King in right of Canada, as represented by the Minister of Infrastructure and Communities, and the City of Corner Brook (the "Recipient"), represented by (Name), concerning the Great Trail Enhancement - Phase 2 Project (the "Agreement").

+(Name), of the City/Town of Ι.

+\\\\\, declare as follows: Province/Territory of \\\\

+1. I hold the position of with the Recipient and as such have knowledge of the matters set forth in this declaration and believe this declaration to be true.

+- a) I have received the following documents for the Great Trail Enhancement -Phase 2 Project: - [LIST NAME OF RELEVANT DOCUMENT, e.g. Certificate of i Completion, Certificate of Performance, Occupancy Permit, etc.] [INSERT if applicable "signed by \ (Profession, e.g. (Name), a professional engineer, professional architect or other applicable professional) for the Project."] - ii - b) Based on the above documents and the representations made to me by the professionals identified in section 2(a) above, I declare to the best of my knowledge and belief that the Project has been substantially completed, in that it can be used for its intended use, as described in Schedule B.1 (Project Description), as defined in the Agreement, on the \\\\ dav of the \ 20\\.

+[Insert #3, if applicable:]

+- 3. I have received the following documents and based on these documents and representations made to me by the professionals identified below, I declare to the best of my knowledge and belief that the Project conforms with the guidelines of the Agreement: - [LIST NAME OF RELEVANT DOCUMENT, e.g. Certificate of Completion, Certificate of Performance, Occupancy Permit, etc.] i.
+[INSERT if applicable "signed by \\\\\ \ (Name), a (Profession, e.g. professional engineer, professional architect or other applicable professional) for the Project."]

+[Insert #4, if applicable:]

+4. I have received the following documents and based on these documents and representations made to me by the professionals identified below, I declare to the best of my knowledge and belief that the Project conforms with, as applicable, the LIST THE APPLICABLE ENVIRONMENTAL REVIEW OR ASSESSMENT e.g., the Canadian Environmental Assessment Act, 2012, Impact Assessment Act, or Northern Regime]:

+i.
+[LIST NAME OF RELEVANT DOCUMENT] signed by \ (Name), an \

-&lt;sup>2 Include known documents required under the program in in the space provided.
+Include known documents required under the program in in the space provided.
 Use a separate line for each document using the same text/approach as in subparagraph i of each section.
 Additional documents may be added to this schedule over the course of the agreement on concurrence of the Parties.
 If applicable, as per Section 5 (Agreement Monitoring Committee), the AMC may review and recommend at any point over the duration of the Agreement that notice be provided to change this schedule.
 As per Section 9 (sub-section 9.3 or 9.5 depending on the circumstance) - Declaration of Substantial Completion - the Recipient is to request confirmation in writing from Canada as to whether the list of documents is complete prior to signing the Declaration and submitting it to Canada with the final claim.
 ACTIVE TRANSPORTATION FUND - CONTRIBUTION AGREEMENT FOR GREAT TRAIL ENHANCEMENT - PHASE 2